-This warranty gives the Owner specific legal rights.
-The Owner may also have other rights that vary from state to state.
-Some states do not allow the exclusion or limitation of incidental or consequential damages so this limitation or exclusion may not apply to the Owner.
+This warranty gives you specific legal rights, and you may also have other rights that vary from state to state.
+Some states do not allow the exclusion or limitation of incidental or consequential damages so this limitation or exclusion may not apply to you.

-These are the only written warranties applicable to this water heater manufactured and sold by HTP.
-HTP neither assumes nor authorizes anyone to assume for it any other obligation or liability in connection with said water heaters.
+These are the only written warranties applicable to the commercial water heater manufactured and sold by HTP.
+HTP neither assumes nor authorizes anyone to assume for it any other obligation or liability in connection with said commercial water heaters.
 HTP reserves the right to change specifications or discontinue models without notice.

-Notes
+Notes -